hgamal/zoom_foot/README.md

 # # Zoom FC-01 modified to use with MIDI footswitch

-This project modifies an old FC-01 footswitch in order to use it with MIDI devices
+This project modifies an old FC-01 footswitch to use it with MIDI devices

 ![](doc/zoom-fc-01-front.png)